Skip to main content Skip to main content

 See the Virtual tour here

-County Donegal was the first county in Ireland to have a full survey of its archaeological sites conducted and published in book form in 1983.
-In about 1970 Máiréad Dunlevy from County Donegal who was working at the National Museum of Ireland organised an ‘amateur’ survey conducted by volunteer members of the County Donegal Historical Society with the 110 OSI 6” maps provided by the County Council.
+In about 1970 Máiréad Dunlevy from County Donegal who was working at the National Museum of Ireland organised an ‘amateur’ survey conducted by volunteer members of the County Donegal Historical Society.
 In 1979 Dermot Walsh of the Donegal Regional Development Organisation proposed that this survey be put on a professional basis by Donegal County Council using money from the government’s Employment Guarantee Fund.
-About 35 persons, mainly young archaeology graduates, were employed over the lifetime of the project.
-The fieldwork took place over 50 weeks between the summers of 1980 and 1981, followed by the preparation of the survey archive and published book.
+About 35 persons, mainly young archaeology graduates, were employed and the fieldwork took place between the summers of 1980 and 1981.
 About 4000 sites were inspected of which 2,500 were deemed to date prior to the chosen cut-off date of AD1700.
 Where appropriate the sites were described, drawn, and photographed on 35mm film.
-This was a pioneering project in many respects, conducted before the availability of modern survey and IT equipment.
+Information on these sites with a selection of plans, drawings and photographs was then published in 1983 in the Archaeological Survey of County Donegal.

-As part of the 40th anniversary of the survey, Donegal County Museum, who hold the original Field Notes, survey drawings and slides, received grant aid from the Heritage Council’s Heritage Stewardship Fund to digitise the slides and drawings and to create an accompanying exhibition.
-This unique and important collection includes many never-before-seen photographs and drawings of the archaeological sites surveyed.
+As part of the 40th anniversary of the survey, the Museum received grant aid from the Heritage Council’s Heritage Stewardship Fund to digitise the slides and drawings and to create an accompanying exhibition.

 Click here to see a sample of the Digitised slides

-The exhibition includes the oral histories of some 42 people, which were captured by RTE film-maker Edmund Lynch in 2013 for his documentary - A Different Country.
-Many of those interviewed are household names who share their personal experience witnessing the growth of the LGBTI+ rights movement in Ireland.
+There are oral histories of 42 people, which were captured by RTE film-maker Edmund Lynch in 2013 for his documentary - A Different Country.
 Amongst the well-known people featured are Nell McCafferty, Lydia Foy, Ailbhe Smyth, Rory O’Neill, Tonie Walsh, Sara R Phillips, Gay Byrne, Mary McAleese and Mary Robinson.
+Also profiled are a range of photographs, video footage and documents illustrating the emergence of the LGBTI+ rights movement in Ireland.

 Donegal County has curated numerous exhibitions on the history and heritage of County Donegal